To learn what your business could achieve, get in contact on 0333 202 1011

-Adding resilience to your BT leased line requires the addition of a diverse secondary circuit.
+Adding resilience to your BT leased line requires the addition of a diverse secondary circuit, RA02 Secure Plus.
 We will primarily design a solution which avoids any single point of failure (subject to survey).
 The success of any resilient and diverse solution surrounds the ability to connect into diverse building entry points, dual routers and dual tail circuits routed to separate exchanges.

-Again, this is a real plus point regarding the discussion of network coverage since the larger network providers can route your site into diverse points within their network.
-With managed services, two managed BTNet Cisco routers are deployed configured as an HSRP pair.
+Again, this is a real plus point regarding the discussion of network coverage since larger network providers can provision/route your traffic into diverse points within the network.
+With managed services, two managed routers are deployed configured as an HSRP pair.
 If one managed route fails, the failover would automatically re-route your Internet traffic.

-As you would expect when connecting a second circuit, the overall leased line costs will increase.
+As you would expect when connecting a second circuit, the overall costs will increase.

 Flexing of bandwidth is easy: you're able to flex within 72 hours, so you only pay for what you need.
 With circuits typically based on 100MB Ethernet, you'll get plenty of bandwidth to avoid congestion.

-BT circuits are supported 24/7/365 with a 4 hour response time and 5 hour fix.
-The only exception if copper-based Ethernet First Mile - EFM - where the support fix time is typically around 7 hours.
+BT Ethernet circuits are supported 24/7/365 with a 4 hour response time and 5 hour fix.
+The only exception if copper-based Ethernet First Mile (EFM) where the support fix time is typically around 7 hours.

 In the corporate environment, it is important to protect users and your web presence.
 We ask about security to prevent illegal downloading of content - including optional services which safeguard your web presence against attacks.

-A further more complex design is available called BT BGP multihomed architecture.
+A further more complex design is available called BGP multihomed architecture.
 This is where two ISPs are used to provide diversity and resiliency.
 Customers purchase their own AS (Autonomous System) number and essentially become part of the Internet.
-We're going to be writing more about this subject in future articles.

 Above.
 Leased Line failover.

 All public Internet services require Firewall security to protect your userbase from external threats.
+With the addition of Cisco Meraki, BT (as an example) now offer the security licence to negate the need for an additional Firewall.
 In addition to general security, how your business intends to use the leased line from the perspective of applications must also be considered.
 If, for example, voice (VoIP) is to be used, the users traffic is typically segregated.

 In the corporate environment, it is important to protect users and your web presence.
 Leased line services offer security to prevent illegal downloading of content.
-Certain providers also offer optional services which safeguard your web presence against attacks.
+Selected ISP capabilities also offer optional services which safeguard your web presence against attacks.

 The Internet Watch Foundations managed blacklist to prevent users from downloading illegal content.
-Optionally, Cleanfeed may be turned off.
 Providers also proactively monitor and protect the core network against denial of service attacks.
 There is also security accredited to BSI 7799 / ISO 17799 with optional distributed denial of service protection.
 Essentially, the service mitigates against traffic DDoS attacks, DoS floods, Protocol misuse, works and behaviour anomaly based attacks.
 If you're unsure about these terms, we'll explain over coffee.